d-carranza/dapponics-mixer/README.md

 BUG: Right after save, if no reresh page gives same error after calling areChangesSaved, find out why and fix it

 **Notes 26**
 Bug fixes.

 Now areChangesSaved work as intended

+Added a supply input filter to avoid user inputing decimals.

+Require user to modify default initial state before being able to create a collection.

+Empty Type, Empty Trait edgecases are handled by the rarities filter so doesn't create a trouble.

 TODO: Improve the user feedback with noninvasive temporal alerts (for example when notifying about the inputed values are wrong of if the rarities have any mistake)